filecoin-project/specs/content/glossary/_index.md

 A _succinct_ argument of knowledge is one that can be "quickly" verified, and which is "small", for appropriate definitions of both of those terms.

-A zero-knowledge, succinct non-interactive argument of knowledge (zk-SNARK) embodies all of these properties.
+A Zero-Knowledge Succinct Non-Interactive Argument of Knowledge (zk-SNARK) embodies all of these properties.
 Filecoin utilizes these constructions to enable its distributed network to efficiently verify that [storage miners](glossary#storage-miner-actor) are storing files they pledged to store, without requiring the verifiers to maintain copies of these files themselves.

-In summary, a zkSNARK is a way of producing a small 'proof' that convinces a 'verifier' that some computation on a stored file was done correctly, without the verifier needing to have access to the stored file itself.
+In summary, Filecoin uses zk-SNARKs to produce a small 'proof' that convinces a 'verifier' that some computation on a stored file was done correctly, without the verifier needing to have access to the stored file itself.